githubkuyaya/LaZassword/README.md

 Note: You can't really rely on the LED.
 You know the payload is finished when powershell gets closed.

+It is only tested with Windows Defender as AV.
+I don't know if it's also working on other AV's.

 ## Configuration
 You need to download the latest version of LaZagne from the [release page of LaZagne](https://github.com/AlessandroZ/LaZagne/releases).